Article 809 of the Korean Civil Code: Rules restricting marriage

 Because of population growth, greater mobility and increasing urbanisation in South Korea, the chance of meeting and falling in love with someone from one's own patrilineage was much greater.
-It was especially a problem for the three largest Korean clans, the Gimhae Kims, the Milyang Parks, and the Jeonju Lees.
+It was especially a problem for the three largest Korean clans, the Gimhae Kims, the Miryang Parks, and the Jeonju Yis.

 Despite Article 809, many men and women sharing the same patrilineage chose to live together as husband and wife.
 The common surname marriage ban was temporarily lifted by special acts three times, each for a period of one year, in 1977, 1987, and 1995.
 At the time of the first special act in 1977, 4577 same name/common ancestor couples became legally married.
 In 1988 the number increased to 12,443, and by 1996, it had reached 27,807.
 Some estimate that the actual number is as high as 200,000 couples, nearly 2 percent of all married couples in South Korea.
 The children born of such marriages were, legally, out-of-wedlock.
 They were not eligible for national health insurance and were discriminated against in matters of inheritance and property rights.

 The Korean Legal Aid Center for Family Relations established a special report and counselling facility for couples subject to Article 809.

 Article 809 has been much criticised by family lawyers and the Korean Law Association on the ground that it infringes on the freedom of choice in marriage, and that it reinforces traditional paternalism.